bytzcurrency/slate/CONTRIBUTING.md

     that personally, though!
 Instead, take another critical look at what you are suggesting and see if it: changes too much, is too broad, doesn't adhere to the [developer notes](doc/developer-notes.md), is dangerous or insecure, is messily written, etc.
     Identify and address any of the issues you find.
-Then ask e.g. on Slack if someone could give their opinion on the concept itself.
   - It may be because your code is too complex for all but a few people.
 And those people may not have realized your pull request even exists.
 A great way to find people who are qualified and care about the code you are touching is the [Git Blame feature](https://help.github.com/articles/tracing-changes-in-a-file/).
 Simply find the person touching the code you are touching before you and see if you can find them and give them a nudge.
 Don't be incessant about the nudging though.
-  - Finally, if all else fails, ask on Slack or elsewhere for someone to give your pull request a look.
+  - Finally, if all else fails, ask for someone to give your pull request a look.
 If you think you've been waiting an unreasonably long amount of time (month+) for no particular reason (few lines changed, etc), this is totally fine.
 Try to return the favor when someone else is asking for feedback on their code, and universe balances out.